SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-04-30-census-pops.md

 author: khondula
 ---

-Every 10 years, the U.S. Census Bureau conducts a nationwide survey to count the number of people in the country, which is known as The Decennial Census.
-Although seemingly a straightforward concept, using these data to appropriately quantify population change for any given location within the country may require getting acquainted with some nuanced jargon.
+Every 10 years, the U.S. Census Bureau conducts a nationwide survey to count the number of people in the nation, which is known as The Decennial Census.
+Although seemingly a straightforward concept, using these data to appropriately quantify population trends for any given location within the country may require getting acquainted with some nuanced jargon[^1].
 This post is to introduce some concepts to help you get started.

 ![oh-places](/assets/images/oh-places.jpg)

+As an authoratative resource on data about people and the economomy in the U.S., Census geographies can be very useful for helping to synthesize data for socio-environmnetal problems.
+Countless spatially-explicit social datasets provide information at either point locations or at the level of counties, cities, neighborhoods.
+Unique [codes](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) and accompanying spatial data provided by the Census provide a reference for combining these datasets either with each other or with spatially-explicit environmental data; i.e. a common column to use for joining data tables.

 ## Census geographies

-Check out the diagram of geographic relationships to see how different spatial units relate to each other.
+The diagram below depicts relationships between different spatial units used in Census data sets:

 ![census-geog-relationships](/assets/images/census-geog.jpg)